abbindustrigymnasium/flutter-iot-projekt-game-controller/README.md

 A 2D game with the ability to connect bluetooth devices (bluetooth only works on android).

-A minor modifide copy of Spacescape, repo: https://github.com/ufrshubham/spacescape In that repo there exist a good install and setup manual.
+A minor modified copy of Spacescape, repo: https://github.com/ufrshubham/spacescape

+In that repo there exist a install and setup guide.
 To connect a bluetooth device, the device needs to send data according to the format.
-For now the bluetooth address is hard coded so if you want to connect you need to change it in the code (/lib/game/bluetooth.dart) to the right address.
+The bluetooth address is temporarily hard coded so if you want to connect you need to change it in the code (/lib/game/bluetooth.dart:) to the right address.

 ## How does the bluetooth work